bluepylons/Open-Switch-Curve-Meter/Gen 2 Design/README.md

 ## Main board

 The main board can be ordered as a bare PCB, which has additional through-hole parts that need to be soldered or installed on.
-These can be sourced from Digikey, Mouser, or your electronic parts distributor of choice.
+These parts can be sourced from Digikey, Mouser, or your electronic parts distributor of choice.

 | Reference designators | Part description            | Manufacturer | Part number     | Quantity | Notes                                               |
 | --------------------  | --------------------------- | ------------ | --------------- | -------- | --------------------------------------------------- |